 Stay home, unless symptoms become severe.
 With or without testing, if you have symptoms and suspect you do, assume you are positive for COVID-19.
 Stay within your living vicinity and actively monitor your conditions to see if symptoms are getting worse or getting better.
 If you are feeling severely worse, seek medical attention immediately or 911 immediately.

-If you are on medication(s), stock up 30-day supply.
-Because quarantine can extend up to 14 days or a month, having adequate medical supply is essential.
+If you are on medication(s), stock up for a 30-day supply.
+Because quarantine can extend up to 14 days or a month, having an adequate medical supply is essential.
 Many insurers already relaxed rules on prescription refills and allow members to acquire several weeks of supply for certain chronic conditions.

 The Center for Disease Control specifies that there is no antiviral treatment for COVID-19.
 The main way for you to feel better is to manage and help relieve symptoms.

 There are multiple drugs being closely studied, but none of them has yet made it through the rigorous review process to determine there are no side effects associated when used to treat COVID-19.

 Drink plenty of fluids, practice social distancing - avoid close contact, and keep a positive mindset that things will get better.

 Advice From Dr. Carrie Lam, a Board-Certified Family Medicine Physician

 There are three common symptoms associated with COVID-19: fever, dry cough, and shortness of breath.

 From Dr. Carrie Lam, Board-certified Family Medicine Physician: If suspected or tested positive for COVID-19, but able to manage symptoms at home because they are still mild, make sure to get plenty of rest, sunshine, stay hydrated, and have good supportive care.
 Use a humidifier or hot shower to relieve chest congestion, gargle saltwater if having a sore throat.